alecdotninja/decl/README.md

 `inspect` prints the current state of the decl object to the console.
 This may be useful for debugging.

 #### `Decl#pristine`
-`pristine` resets this decl object to it's initial state fully cleaning up all scopes it contains in the process.
+`pristine` resets this decl object to its initial state, fully cleaning up all scopes it contains in the process.

 #### `Decl#deactivate`
 `deactivate` causes all rules to unmatch and returns the document to its original state.